ippontech/blog-usa/posts/go-cli-from-scratch.md

 gupi: Template 'test.md' was edited
 ```

-Now lets try to create an instance of this template.
+Now let's try to create an instance of this template.

 ### Add Create Command

-This is the most important step.
+This is the **most important** step.
 Everything we have done so far has been leading up to this command.
-Several parts will look familiar especially around file manipulation.
+Several parts will look familiar, especially around file manipulation.
 One new addition is the use of the `template` package, which enables us to parse templates and inject data into the template.
-If you've used any sort of templating framework such as Handlebars, Mustache, or Jinja you'll feel right at home.
+If you've used any sort of templating framework such as Handlebars, Mustache, or Jinja, you'll feel right at home.

 As before, we first need to do some error handling to make sure all files exist as expected.
-If it all checks out then we'll use `template.ParseFiles(FILE)` to create a Template object from the actual file.
+If it all checks out we will use `template.ParseFiles(FILE)` to create a Template object from the actual file.
 Then, we'll create an empty file with the same name.
 Finally, we'll use `template.Execute()` to write the data to the newly created open file.

 ```go
 // create.go